sinclairzx81/fastify-typebox/readme.md

 ## Overview

-FastifyTypeBox provides enhanced TypeBox support for Fastify users.
+Fastify TypeBox is a library that provides enhanced TypeBox support for Fastify users.
 It enables automatic static type inference for Fastify routes with no additional type hinting required.
-FastifyTypeBox emits no additional code and is implemented entirely through the TypeScript type system.
+Fastify TypeBox emits no additional code and is implemented entirely through the TypeScript type system.

 Requires TypeScript 4.3.5 and above.